sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 For me, the most unappealing aspect of K-dramas is the lack of true _character development_, and instead, focus on _relationship development_.
 Rarely, will the main characters change/grow introspectively, but as a result of circumstantial relationship events that force their hand.

-In general, the common thread I see within Korean entertainment that has festered its progression, is the reluctance to experiment and adopt new ideas.
-The executives at the top, who lead the industry charge, often default to safe and proven methods rather than going for it with different, unique ideas.
+In general, progression within Korean entertainment has been festered, because of reluctance to experiment and adopt new ideas.
+The executives at the top, who lead the industry charge, often default to safe and proven methods, rather than going for it with different, unique ideas.

 I may sound overly critical, but I say this out of hope for a positive reform within the industry.